kryshamaegarcia50-byte/CC101-kgarcia/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 **Importance in cloud computing:** Networking connects cloud resources so that users, applications, servers, and services can communicate with each other.

-**Relation to KillerCoda:** The network interfaces and IP addresses of the KillerCoda environment can be viewed using 'ip addr'.
-Network routes can also be checked using 'ip route'.
+**Relation to KillerCoda:** The network interfaces and IP addresses of the KillerCoda environment can be viewed using `ip addr`.
+Network routes can also be checked using `ip route`.

 ## Operating System